-None required, but it is best to be up to date with your routine vaccinations and visit with your doctor before the trip to get vaccinations that may be needed.
+None are required, but it’s best to be up to date with routine vaccinations and to consult your doctor before the trip.
 A yellow fever immunization is ONLY required for travelers who have visited an infected zone within six months of their arrival in Madagascar.
 Malaria prevention is recommended, particularly in the coastal regions.
-Additional suggested vaccines are listed below but please consult with your doctor.
+Additional suggested vaccines are listed below, but please consult with your doctor.

 - Hepatitis A and B (combo shot series)